Security

 • Identification of potential partners

-• Derivation of future further developments of DOVE
+• Determination of future developments for DOVE

 Added value: